ming-codes/ember-doc-engine/README.md

 As such, `ember-doc-engine` is able to consume YUIDoc JSON files from other projects, and let you cross link between multiple projects.

+Since `ember-engines` is still a work in progress.
+This addon will only support the latest version of `ember-engines` until it reaches 1.0.

 ## Installation

 `ember install ember-doc-engine`